iomete/iom-docs/docs/spark-sql/writes/insert-overwrite.md

 ---
 title: Insert Overwrite
-description: The insert overwrite statement overwrites the existing data in the table using the new values
+description: The "INSERT OVERWRITE" statement serves to replace the existing data in a table with updated values.
 slug: /spark-sql/insert-overwrite
 last_update:
   date: 10/04/2022